Ipstenu/sitewide-comment-control/readme.txt

 = Does this list the rejected posters? =

 If you set comments to be spammed or moderated, they will show up in the appropriate section of your comments page.
-If you set comments to be blackhole'd, no one will ever see them.
-Ever.
+If you set comments to be trashed they get added and goes right to trash.

-= Will this block user names? =
+= What does this check? =

-No, it only blocks by email address.

-= Why don't you block IPs? =

-I don't find it useful.
-If you're blocking IPs, given how dynamic they are, it won't do you any good in the long run on the app level.
-This should be done at the server level.
+Usernames, IP addresses, and email addresses.

 = Will this block partial emails? =

 Yes.
 If you put `example.com` in your list, it will block `anything@example.com`.

 **Be very careful when you do this!** If you put in just the letter `a` for example, you will block all email addresses with that letter.
 I strongly recommend you only use full domains ('example.com', not just 'example').

 = Will this block wildcards? =

-No. You cannot block `foo*@gmail.com` at this time.
-This is a highly requested feature, but it's complicated to get right without making your network unbearably slow.
-It doesn't scale well in my tests.
-Pull requests welcome.
+That's optional.
+The logic is a little chancy and has a higher risk of catching innocents.
+However if you add `spammer@example.com` and turn on Wildcard checking, then `spammer+avoid@example.com` will be caught, but `spammer+another@gmail.com` **will not** be caught.
+The downside to this is that `spammerama@example.com` will also be caught.
+Use at your own risk.

 = Will this block existing users? =